Skip to main content

 return prompt

-Same pattern as the solver — one LLM call, one Step, one Trajectory — but named "judge" instead.
-The judge’s action is the selected solution’s content (resolved from the index the model outputs), which makes it easy to evaluate with the same reward function used for solvers.
+Same shape as the solver — one LLM call, one Step, one Trajectory — but named "judge".
+The judge’s action is the selected solution’s content rather than an index, which makes it scoreable with the same reward function used for solvers.

 3